alekshura/Ankara/README.md

  - ankara-db

 `ankara-api` is Web API container, that serves Web API;
 `ankara-db-init` - container for Database initialization.
-It depends on `ankara-db` - here it is MS SQL Server 2017 Image (mcr.microsoft.com/mssql/server:2017-latest).
+It depends on `ankara-db` - we've used MS SQL Server 2017 Image (mcr.microsoft.com/mssql/server:2017-latest).

 All work for creating databases done in `docker-entrypoint.sh`, which starts MS SQL server and executes script from `ankara-db-init.sql` using